Xe/site/blog/templeos-2-god-the-rng-2019-05-29.markdown

 community focal point where offerings are made and God's oracle is consulted.
 ```

-As such, a lot of the "weird" naming conventions with core parts of this and other subsystems make a lot more sense when grounded in American conservative-leaning Evangalistic Judeo-Christian tradition.
-Evangalical Christians are, on average, more comfortable or okay with the idea of direct conversation with God.
+As such, a lot of the "weird" naming conventions with core parts of this and other subsystems make a lot more sense when grounded in American conservative-leaning Evangelistic Judeo-Christian tradition.
+Evangelical Christians are, on average, more comfortable or okay with the idea of direct conversation with God.
 To other denominations of Christianity, this is enough to get you sent to a mental institution.
 I am not focusing on the philosophical aspects of this, more on the result that exists in code.

 Normally, people with Judeo-Christian views see God as a trinity.
 This trinity is usually said to be made up of the following equally infinite parts:

 - God the Father (Yahweh/"God")
 - God the Son (Jesus)
-- God the Holy Spirit (the entity responsible for glossolalia among other things)
+- God the Holy Spirit (the entity responsible for divination among other things)

 In TempleOS however, there are 4 of these parts: